Total Time – The whole 5 hours

-I have always enjoyed thinking of new story ideas and have written the first few pages of a new story many times, but I always seem to quit writing fiction while I’m still in the middle of the story.
+I have always enjoyed thinking of story ideas and have written the first few pages of a new story numerous times, but I always seem to quit writing fiction in the middle of the story.
 I’d either bog myself down in the minutia and quit because I felt as though the story never made enough sense or I’d convince myself that my story had a bad premise and nobody would ever want to read it in the first place.

 This pattern of over-analysis and self-doubt may have saved me from a good deal of embarrassment over the years, but the only way to learn something is to do it.
 The theme for this fourth month of 5 and 50 is “things I’ve been too nervous to share with the world”, which I’m simultaneously excited about and quite scared to follow through with.
 I’ll be undertaking 4 challenges this month (such as recording and uploading an original song and video taping my first attempt at stand-up comedy at an open-mic night) which are things I’ve long told myself and other people that I’d be capable of “if I ever put my mind to it”.
 No more excuses.